-Moonseed is a teen leadership program for girls that supports creative voices and helps participants take leadership for positive directions.
+Moonseed is a teen leadership program that supports creative voices and helps participants take leadership for positive directions.

 Woolman Hill Conference Center, Deerfield, MA